AshleyScirra/via.js/README.md

 - **Use the DOM in a Web Worker**: write DOM calls in a worker and have them run on the main thread
 - **Write code that conveniently calls Web Worker code on the DOM**: write calls that automatically happen on a Web Worker, helping prevent heavy JavaScript calls janking the main thread.
 This is similar in spirit to [ComLink](https://github.com/GoogleChromeLabs/comlink), although Via.js does it differently.

 Note Via.js requires [WeakRefs](https://github.com/tc39/proposal-weakrefs) to clean up memory and avoid memory leaks.
-This is supported in [Chrome 84+](https://www.chromestatus.com/feature/5892186633666560), [Firefox 79+](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/79), and appears to be [in development for Safari](https://bugs.webkit.org/show_bug.cgi?id=198710).
-If WeakRefs are not supported Via.js will continue to work, but will unavoidably leak memory.
+This is supported in [Chrome 84+](https://www.chromestatus.com/feature/5892186633666560), [Firefox 79+](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/79), and [Safari 14.1+](https://developer.apple.com/documentation/safari-release-notes/safari-14_1-release-notes).
+(If WeakRefs are not supported Via.js will continue to work, but will unavoidably leak memory.)

 # Examples
 ## Using the DOM in a Web Worker